PG-13 | | Biography, Drama

 The story of Thurgood Marshall, the crusading lawyer who would become the first African-American Supreme Court Justice, as he battles through one of his career-defining cases.

 The film features art by American watercolorist Martha Burchfield Richter (1924-1977).
 She is the daughter of world-renowned watercolorist Charles E. Burchfield.

 At the end of the movie, Marshall drops some coins into a pay phone in Mississippi to call Friedman in Connecticut to find out the verdict in the case.
-He would've had to call Central, who would've called a hub, which would have established a trunk line to New York City, and so on.
+He would've had to call the operator, who would've called a hub, which would have established a trunk line to New York City, and so on.
 Making that long-distance call could take all day.

 $3,000,805 (USA) (15 October 2017)

 See what the IMDb editors are excited to watch in October, check out our guide to Fall TV, video games, and more.